The Divergence Index: A Decomposable Measure of Segregation and Inequality: Comparing the Divergence Index and Information Theory Index

 The Information Theory Index, \(H\), measures the ratio of local diversity to overall diversity.
 Whereas the Divergence Index, \(D\), measures the difference between the local and overall group proportions.
-It is possible to derive an equivalence between \(H\) and \(D\), but only if overall entropy (\(E\)) is nonnegative and greater than or equal to the average local entropy (\(\bar{E_i}\)): \(0 \le E \ge \bar{E_i}\).
+It is possible to derive an equivalence between \(H\) and \(D\) at the aggregate level of a city or region, but only if overall entropy (\(E\)) is nonnegative and greater than or equal to the average local entropy (\(\bar{E_i}\)): \(0 \le E \ge \bar{E_i}\).
+However, no such equivalence exists at the local-level for locations or districts within a city or region.

-If both conditions hold then, we can derive the equivalence between \(H\) and \(D\) by first rewriting the equation for \(D\) as: \(D=E-\bar{E_i}\) (Theil and Finizza 1971).
+If both conditions hold then, we can derive the equivalence between \(H\) and \(D\) by first rewriting the equation for \(D\) as: \(D=E-\bar{E_i}\) (see Appendix A).
 Recall that we can write the equation for \(H\) as: \(H=\cfrac{E-\bar{E_i}}{E}\).
 From this, we can derive the equivalence as: \(H\) is equivalent to \(D\) standardized by \(E\), or the ratio of \(D\) to \(E\).
-Next, I describe the conditions that lead \(E\) to be negative or less than the average local entropy -- if either occurs, then the equivalence provided above does not apply.
+Next, I describe the conditions that lead \(E\) to be negative or less than the average local entropy --- if either occurs, then the equivalence does not apply.